 Where to Turn for Help and Advice

 If you suspect that you are being scammed or have lost money, the best place to start is with your home country securities regulator.
 Don't hesitate to call or email them at the first sign of impropriety.
 Use the International Organization of Securities Commissioners (IOSCO) website to find your country's official regulatory organizations: www.iosco.org.
 Call them if you have any questions about a regulatory organization.
 If official regulators have not heard of the organization, it is most likely fraudulent.
 In the US, major regulators include the SEC (www.sec.gov), FINRA (http://www.finra.org), the exchanges and the States (see www.nasaa.org).
-In addition, the University of Toledo Law School maintains a list of financial regulators at http://law.utoledo.edu/students/financialregulators/index.htm.
+In addition, Professor Emeritus Howard M. Friedman of the University of Toledo College of Law maintains the Financial Regulators Gateway (http://www.financialregulatorsgateway.com), an online resource that lists the financial regulatory agencies around the world and their relevant statutes and rules.
 Don't simply click on links in a suspected email to access these regulators; the address in the email may look right, but may take you to a different location.
 Type the regulator Web address directly in the Web browser address bar or search feature.

-Public Alert: Unregistered Soliciting Entities (PAUSE) is a new resource from the Securities and Exchange Commission to help investors avoid online and boiler room scams.
+The SEC's Public Alert: Unregistered Soliciting Entities (PAUSE) helps investors avoid online and boiler room scams.
 PAUSE lists information the SEC has received through complaints from investors and others—including foreign securities regulators—about securities solicitations made by entities that falsely claim to be registered in the U.S., use phony U.S. addresses or provide fake endorsements from fictitious government agencies or international organizations.

 If you suspect fraud on the part of a U.S. firm or individual, or simply want to talk through an investment that seems a little too good to be true, call FINRA at (240) 386-4357 or file a complaint or question using FINRA's online Investor Complaint Center.